 We focus first in Exp.
-1 on demonstrating the empirical benefits of the TI variant of our algorithm to solve linear ULOT, as implemented in Alg.
-3 vs. Alg.
-5; that algorithm is subsequently used as an inner routine to solve all quadratic ULR problems.
+1 on demonstrating the empirical benefits of the translation invariant (TI) variant of our algorithms, as implemented in Algorithm 3, and which is subsequently used as an inner routine to solve ULR problems.
 We compare in Exp.
-2 unbalanced low-rank (ULR) solvers to balanced low-rank (LR) counterparts on a spatial transcriptomics task, and follow in Exp.
-3 by comparing ULR solvers to entropic (E) counterparts on a smaller task, to accommodate entropic solvers' quadratic complexity.
+2 unbalanced low-rank (ULR) solvers to balanced low-rank (LR) counterparts, and follow in Exp.
+3 by comparing ULR solvers to entropic (E) counterparts.
 We conclude in Exp.
 4 by comparing ULR solvers to [Thual et al., 2022], which can learn a sparse transport coupling, in the unbalanced FGW setting.

 Datasets.
 We consider two realworld datasets, described in B.1, and two synthetic datasets, that are large enough to showcase our solvers.
 The real-world datasets consist of both a shared feature space, used to compute the costs matrices for the linear term in the OT and FGW settings, as well as geometries that are specific to each source s and target t measures, and which are used to compute the costs matrices for the quadratic term in the GW and FGW settings.
 In Exp.
-1, we simply consider two isotropic Gaussians in d = 30 to evaluate the performance of the TI variant on a liner problem.
+1, we simply consider high dimensional Gaussians and mixture of Gaussians to evaluate the performance of the TI variant.
 We use the mouse brain STARmap spatial transcriptomics data from [Shi et al., 2022] for Exp.
 2 and Exp.
 3. We use data from the Individual Brain Charting dataset [Pinho et al., 2018], to replicate the settings of [Thual et al., 2022], in Exp.
 4.